tmaquaponics/tmaquaponics.github.io/_posts/2025-06-19-Species profile-Guppy.md

 ### Introduction

-Guppyes are one of the most common species in the fishkeeping hobby.
+Guppies are one of the most common species in the fishkeeping hobby.
 They are easy beginner fish that can be kept in small aquariums.
 In this article, we will explore their diet, breeding and general care.

 ### Overview